Travel with heart: How to embrace cultural experiences respectfully

 Credit: @these.wander.days

-Central Coast cultural experiences
+Central Coast Aboriginal experiences

 Aboriginal experiences invite you to learn something new; to be surprised or awed in our own backyard.
-Here's some ideas for Aboriginal owned and operated businesses available on the Central Coast:
+Here's some ideas for Aboriginal-owned and operated businesses available on the Central Coast:

-Girri Girra Aboriginal Experiences in Bouddi National Park with Tim Selwyn explore ancient storylines, plus Tim's handmade artefacts are available online
+Girri Girra Aboriginal Experiences in Bouddi National Park with Tim Selwyn explore ancient storylines, plus Tim's handmade artefacts are available online.

 Garry Purchase is a local Aboriginal artist who leads seasonal tours at Gosford Regional Gallery and sells his incredible art online